 Frequently Asked Questions

 DRF makes most of its grants to tax-exempt agencies classified as 501(c)(3) organizations (public charities as defined by the Internal Revenue Service) that serve in the City of Danville, VA; Pittsylvania County, VA; and Caswell County, NC.
+We are a placed-based funder meaning we make grants that directly impact our community.
 Some grants are also made to government agencies and churches.